-The remainder of this paper is structured as follows.
-Section 2 gives an overview of related work on IVAs in VR/AR, embodiment, and presence.
-In Section 3 we present the conducted user study and discuss the results.
-Section 4 concludes the paper and discusses future research.
+The remainder of this article is structured as follows.
+Section 2 gives an overview of related work on VAs in VR/AR as well as on embodiment and presence.
+In Section 3 we summarize the user study that we conducted in [4] and discuss the results.
+A follow-up study focusing on real exhibition spaces is detailed in Section 4.
+Section 5 concludes the article and discusses future research.

-2. Related Work
+2. Related work

-In this section, we resume work related to agent embodiment as well as presence and confidence in intelligent virtual agents.
+In this section, we cover work related to agent embodiment as well as presence and confidence in virtual agents.

-Intelligent Virtual Agents in VR/AR.
-Different forms of IVAs were proposed and evaluated throughout Milgram's reality-virtuality continuum, which were surveyed by Holz et al. [HCO11, HDO09] and Norouzi et al. [NKH18], showing the potential of VR/AR agents, but also challenges related to creating a high sense of social interaction and connection between users and virtual agents.
-For instance, Obaid et al. [ONP11, ODK12] showed that the physiological arousal of users in VR/AR depends on an agent's behavior associated with cultural differences, e.g., related to gaze behavior and interpersonal distances.
-Lee et al. [LBHW18] found that the proxemics during interaction with IVAs in AR differs significantly from those between real humans, with users giving virtual agents more space than they would a real person.
-Kim et al. [KMB17, KBW17] showed that visual conflicts in AR such as occlusion and dual occupancy between virtual agents and physical objects can significantly impair their social connection with users.
-However, despite the challenges related to realistic and/or effective social interaction, a large number of applications could benefit from IVAs [NKH18, KBB18].
-For further information on IVAs, we refer to Magnenat-Thalmann et al. [MTPC08], which provides a literature review of promising application fields for IVAs including interactive virtual guides in cultural heritage sites, museums, art installations, and related fields.
+Virtual Agents in VR/AR.
+Different forms of VAs were proposed and evaluated throughout Milgram's reality-virtuality continuum, which were surveyed by Holz et al. [5,6] and Norouzi et al. [2], showing the potential of VR/AR agents, but also challenges related to creating a high sense of social interaction and connection between users and virtual agents.
+For instance, Obaid et al. [7,8] showed that the physiological arousal of users in VR/AR depends on an agent's behavior associated with cultural differences, e. g., related to gaze behavior and interpersonal distances.
+Lee et al. [9] found that the proxemics during interaction with VAs in AR differs significantly from those between real humans, with users giving virtual agents more space than they would a real person.
+Kim et al. [10,11] showed that visual conflicts in AR such as occlusion and dual occupancy between virtual agents and physical objects can significantly impair their social connection with users.
+However, despite the challenges related to realistic and/or effective social interaction, a large number of applications could benefit from VAs [1,2].
+For further information on VAs, we refer to Magnenat-Thalmann et al. [12], which provides a literature review of promising application fields for VAs including interactive virtual guides in cultural heritage sites, museums, art installations, and related fields.